ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Couldnt make to inject the local fonts through S-C globalInject.
 Need to look into that again.
 Will continue with CSS and styled-components playing.
 After that, Redux, and then backend.

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 36: February 11, 2018

+**Today's Progress**: Continued frontend app 'movie-list'.
+Added more style for movie box.

+**Thoughts:** Seems like breaking text in a box is not yet fully supported in CSS.
+JS is the most vible option

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)